brian7704/OpenTAKServer-docs/docs/authentication.md

 By default, only administrators can create user accounts.
 However, users can register their own accounts if an administrator enables [email](email.md) support.

+## Note on Passwords

+***

+OpenTAKServer prevents `@` and `:` characters in passwords.
+In certain situations that use basic authentication, such as viewing RTSP streams, having these characters can cause an invalid URL.
+A typical URL when using basic authentication looks like `rtsp://username:password@server_address:8554/path`.
+In these situations, the ':' character separates the username and password, and the `@` character separates the username/password from the server address.
+Having a password with these characters will cause browsers and video players to incorrectly parse the URL.

 ### Whitelisting and Blacklisting Email Domains

 ***